JorgeCastilloPrz/FABProgressCircle/README.md

 Mini Size
 ---------
-Mini size is totally supported, so feel free to use the `app:fabSize="mini"` custom attribute on the Google FAB, or the corresponding `mini` custom attribute of the fab library you are using.
+Mini size is totally supported, so feel free to use the `app:fabSize="mini"` custom attribute on the Google FAB, or the corresponding `mini` custom attribute of the fab library you are using. **IMPORTANT:** You will need to add the custom attribute `app:circleSize="mini"` to the `FABProgressCircle` to get this feature working on properly.

 ![Demo Screenshot3][3]